Teachings of Falun Gong: On homosexuality

-The founder taught that homosexuality makes one "unworthy of being human", creates bad karma, and is comparable to organized crime.
+The founder said in 1998 that homosexuality makes one "unworthy of being human", creates bad karma, and is comparable to organized crime.
 He also taught that "disgusting homosexuality shows the dirty abnormal psychology of the gay who has lost his ability of reasoning", and that homosexuality is a "filthy, deviant state of mind."
 Li additionally stated in a 1998 speech in Switzerland that, "gods' first target of annihilation would be homosexuals."
 Although gay, lesbian, and bisexual people may practice Falun Gong, founder Li stated that they must "give up the bad conduct" of all same-sex sexual activity.